 What does death mean to you?
 Cryonics seems to abandon the traditional binary, where you're either dead or you're not.
 For the patients in Alcor, is either label fitting?

 The first thing that is important to realize is that the criterion of death changes with time.
-People think that dead is dead, but it’s not that simple.
+People think that dead is dead, but it's not that simple.
 If you go back 50 years or so and someone in front of you just falls over because they stop breathing or their heart stops beating, we would've said they're dead—that's it.
 Today we say we have to do something about this, and we can with CPR, defibrillation, and so on.
 In many cases they come back to life.
 So were they dead?
 Not really.
 There have been people that have been clinically dead for hours that have been brought back to life, especially children, because they cool more quickly than adults.
 They fall in cold water and their circulation and metabolism drop quickly, kind of the same principle as what we're doing: it slows down the damage and they can be revived.

 There's legal death, which is really just when a doctor declares you dead; there's clinical death, which is when your heart stops beating and you stop breathing; and then there's biological death, which is where the cells really die and that takes time.
-But even that is not really death, in the sense of being irreversible, until you’ve passed the point beyond which it’s impossible to repair you—say, if you're incinerated.
+But even that is not really death, in the sense of being irreversible, until you've passed the point beyond which it's impossible to repair you—say, if you're incinerated.
 If there's enough structure left, then you're not really dead.
 It's kind of like someone who is in a very deep coma where there's metabolism but no brain activity; it's like that but even deeper.

 I think the information theoretic criterion is good.
 If there's sufficient structure left, enough information about the structure, the brain cells in particular, that you could repair the brain, then you're potentially recoverable.